joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/dining/100000010367010/spicy-peanut-and-pumpkin-soup.html

 **Jimmy Kimmel’s Show Is Extended for Another Year**\
-`The show became a flashpoint about free speech in the country after it was temporarily suspended this year.`\
+`“Jimmy Kimmel Live!” became a flashpoint about free speech in the country after it was temporarily suspended this year.`\
 https://nytimes.com/2025/12/08/business/media/jimmy-kimmel-extension-abc.html

 **IIHF confirms that Olympic hockey rinks will be shorter than typical NHL sheet**\